IntelSmartEdge/docs/experience-kits/developer-experience-kit.md

 ```
 Alternatively, you can inspect the deployment log found in `/opt/seo/logs`.

+## Troubleshooting
+Find information on resolving common installation problems in the [provisioning guide](/provisioning/provisioning.md#troubleshooting).

 ## Summary and Next Steps
 In this guide, you created an Intel® Smart Edge Open edge node cluster capable of hosting edge applications.
-You can then optionally install reference implementations from the Intel® Edge Software Hub.
+You can now install sample applications, or reference implementations downloaded from from the Intel® Developer Catalog
 - Learn how to [onboard a sample application](/application-onboarding/application-onboarding-cmdline.md) to your cluster.
 - Download and run [reference implementations from the Intel® Developer Catalog](https://www.intel.com/content/www/us/en/developer/tools/software-catalog/full-catalog.html?s=Newest&q=%22smart+edge+open%22)